britneyb/NFK/README.md

 # Control system for home brewery

-Ett projekt för att få fram ett system som övervakar och ljusterar temperaturen vid ölbryggning.
+A complete system that monitors and manages the temperature of a home brewery.

 ## Installation

-Raspberry Pi
-Raspbian (OS for Raspberry Pi)
+###Raspbian
 First of all you need Raspbian installed on your Raspberry Pi which you can easily do with NOOBS (New Out Of the Box Software).

 #### Default user for Raspbian
 User: pi

 Password: raspberry

-## Apache & PHP
+### Apache & PHP
 To install Apache which we are going to use as our webserver we need to write some lines in the terminal:

 Installing apache and php: